roblatour/ESP32TimeServer/README.md

-> ⚠️ **WARNING — Do NOT power the ESP32-P4-ETH via both its USB-C connector and
+> ⚠️ **WARNING — Do NOT power the ESP32-P4-POE-ETH or the ESP32-P4-WIFI6-POE-ETH
-> a PoE powered Ethernet cable at the same time.** Powering from both
+> via both its USB-C connector and a PoE powered Ethernet cable at the same time.**
-> simultaneously may damage the ESP32-P4-ETH board, POE switch, or device
+> Powering from both simultaneously may damage the ESP32-P4-ETH board, POE switch,
-> providing USB power.
-Either power source alone is sufficient to power the
+> or device providing USB power.
+Either power source alone is sufficient to
-> board, GPS module, and LCD screen.
+> power the board, GPS module, and LCD screen.

 <sup>1</sup> See notes in the 'What's New in Version 2' section above.